justinhartman/justinhartman.github.io/_pages/personal/kitchen-sink.md

 $ octop new post "Linux Collection Post" -T linux
 ```

-The above command will create a new post in the `_posts` directory however it will be created with the `/linux/` category/collection so it can simply be moved to the `_linux/` folder.
+The above command will create a new post in the `_posts` directory however it will be created with the `/linux/` collection so it can simply be moved to the `_linux/` folder.

 Similarly, these commands will create posts for each of the other collections found on the site.